18 Things Pickpockets Don’t Want You to Know

 Robert Siciliano, identity theft expert with Hotspot Shield, describes situational awareness as “being aware of every situation you are in, looking for anyone paying any unwanted attention to you, and understanding what’s going on 50 to 100 feet around the perimeter of your body at all times.”
 The better you understand your surroundings, the quicker you’ll notice someone or something out of place, including any suspicious looking characters.

 Keep your pockets empty

 While storing valuables in front pockets reduces the risk of them being taken, you can almost eliminate that risk by not putting anything in there at all.
 That means no phone, wallet, money, jewelry—anything you don’t want to get stolen should be kept in a closed bag, Ann says.
+Make sure you know the signs that a pickpocket is nearby, and take precautions so that the pocket that gets picked isn't yours!
 As far as protecting what’s in your bag…